delvtech/agent0/README.md

 ## Testing

+We deploy a local anvil chain to run system tests.
+Therefore, you must [install foundry](https://github.com/foundry-rs/foundry#installatio://github.com/foundry-rs/foundry#installation) as a prerequisite for running tests.

 Testing is achieved with [py.test](https://docs.pytest.org/en/latest/contents.html).
 You can run all tests from the repository root directory by running `python -m pytest`, or you can pick a specific test in the `tests/` folder with `python -m pytest tests/{test_file.py}`.

 ## Coverage